vatsalmehta2001/oil-prophet/README.md

 - **Baseline Models**: Simple forecasting models for performance benchmarking
 - **Ensemble Approach**: Combines predictions from multiple models for more robust forecasts
 - **Enhanced Reddit Historical Scraper**: Comprehensive system for collecting oil-related discussions from Reddit spanning from 2008 to present
+  - Scrapes both posts and comments for each relevant discussion
+  - Implements relevance filtering to focus on oil-related content
+  - Maintains relationship between posts and their comments
+  - Supports multi-subreddit collection with configurable parameters
 - **Data Coverage Visualization**: Tools to analyze and visualize the coverage of collected data across different time periods
 - **Visualization System**: Comprehensive visualization tools for time series data, decomposition, forecasts, and model comparison
 - **Evaluation Framework**: Rigorous model evaluation with multiple metrics and statistical significance testing